 All Community Working Sessions are two hour Zoom calls that bring leaders together across NAS programs and cohorts to create a frame and space to explore structural changes that need to happen – individual and organizational actions towards anti-racist ways of being and operating.
 Calls are challenging, supportive and non-judgemental spaces that ignite relationships and help NAS better understand ways we can support our community moving forward.

-A monthly one hour gathering for CEOs, presidents, and executives who identify with the BIPOC community to share their experiences, build solidarity, and gain peer support in order to continue the work of undoing racist structures and advancing racial justice.
+A monthly one hour gathering for leaders who identify with the BIPOC community to share their experiences, build solidarity, and gain peer support in order to continue the work of undoing racist structures and advancing racial justice.